 ABOUT THE DIRECTOR: Jimmie Woody

-Jimmie Woody’s most recent directorial credits include: brownsville song/b-side for tray (Dobama Theatre); To Kill A Mockingbird by Harper Lee, Clybourne Park by Bruce Norris and A Raisin in the Sun by Lorraine Hansberry (Weathervane Playhouse); Incognegro, How Blood Go and The Bomb by Lisa Langford (Cleveland Public Theater); Split Show by Lisa Langford (convergence-continuum); The America Play by Suzan-Lori Parks (University of Akron); The Glass Menagerie by Tennessee Williams, For Colored Girls… by Ntozake Shange, Jitney, Two Trains Running and Joe Turner’s Come and Gone (featuring Bill Cobbs) by August Wilson (Cuyahoga Community College (Tri-C Metro)); 365 Days/365 Plays by Suzan-Lori Parks (Cleveland Public Theater); MLK Day by Jimmie Woody, The Colored Museum by George C. Wolfe and When the Chickens Came Home to Roost by Laurence Holder (Karamu House); Seedfolks by Paul Fleischman (Tri-C JazzFest Cleveland, Cleveland Public Library and the Cleveland Botanical Garden); Underground Griots by Natalie Parker and Keith Josef Adkins (Cleveland Public Theatre, The National Black Theater Festival and Here Café NYC); Wilberforce and Hollis Mugley’s Only Wish by Keith Josef Adkins (Cleveland Public Theatre, The National Black Theater Festival and New York Hip Hop Festival); The Bacchae of Euripides written by Wole Soyinka (Cleveland Public Theatre and Columbia University) and Song by Daniel Gray-Kontar (Cleveland Public Theater).
+Jimmie Woody’s most recent directorial credits include: brownsville song/b-side for tray (Dobama Theatre); To Kill A Mockingbird by Harper Lee, Clybourne Park by Bruce Norris and A Raisin in the Sun by Lorraine Hansberry (Weathervane Playhouse); InCogNegro (Big Box 2009), How Blood Go (Entry Point 2017) and The Bomb (Station Hope 2016) by Lisa Langford (Cleveland Public Theatre); The Split Show by Lisa Langford (convergence-continuum); The America Play by Suzan-Lori Parks (University of Akron); The Glass Menagerie by Tennessee Williams, For Colored Girls… by Ntozake Shange, Jitney, Two Trains Running and Joe Turner’s Come and Gone (featuring Bill Cobbs) by August Wilson (Cuyahoga Community College [Tri-C Metro]); 365 Days/365 Plays by Suzan-Lori Parks (Cleveland Public Theatre); MLK Day by Jimmie Woody, The Colored Museum by George C. Wolfe and When the Chickens Came Home to Roost by Laurence Holder (Karamu House); Seedfolks by Paul Fleischman (Tri-C JazzFest Cleveland, Cleveland Public Library and the Cleveland Botanical Garden); Underground Griots by Natalie Parker and Keith Josef Adkins (Cleveland Public Theatre, The National Black Theater Festival and Here Café NYC); Wilberforce and Hollis Mugley’s Only Wish by Keith Josef Adkins (Cleveland Public Theatre, The National Black Theater Festival and New York Hip Hop Festival); The Bacchae of Euripides written by Wole Soyinka (Cleveland Public Theatre and Columbia University) and Song by Daniel Gray-Kontar (Cleveland Public Theatre).

 As an actor, Jimmie has appeared in numerous productions throughout the Cleveland area and in NYC.
 Jimmie received his MFA in acting from Columbia University.
 He is a 2012 Creative Workforce Fellow and is currently a Resident Teaching Artist of Theater and Digital Media at Center for Arts-Inspired Learning and an acting professor at Cuyahoga Community College.